g1san/Agents-for-Vulnerable-Dockers-and-related-Benchmarks/benchmark_logs/GPT-4o/5th-benchmark-session/notes.md

 All ok, **exploit works**, there is just a misplaced folder that does not allow it to work instantly.
 To make it work just move WEB-INF folder inside ROOT folder

 ## CVE-2021-41773
-There seems to be nothing wrong, correct services and versions are used, but Docker Scout does not find the CVE, **to test exploit**.
+There seems to be nothing wrong, correct services and versions are used, but Docker Scout does not find the CVE, probably because it has problem analyzing images using _httpd_, since no CVEs are identified.
+**Exploit does NOT work**, probably because DOcker is missing essential _httpd.conf_ file

 ## CVE-2021-42013
-There seems to be nothing wrong, correct services and versions are used, but Docker Scout does not find the CVE, **to test exploit**.
+There seems to be nothing wrong, correct services and versions are used, but Docker Scout does not find the CVE.
+**Exploit works** if line 23 of _httpd.conf_ is changed to 'Require all granted'.
+There is just a problem with the _.decode()_ RCE function in the _.py_ file.
+Should not be a Docker problem
 Moreover, as usual, 'SOFT' service _debian_ is not included in the Docker

 ## CVE-2021-43798
-There seems to be nothing wrong, correct services and versions are used, but Docker Scout does not find the CVE, **to test exploit**.
+There seems to be nothing wrong, correct services and versions are used, but Docker Scout does not find the CVE,.
+**Exploit works**

 ## CVE-2021-44228
 Wrong 'HARD' dependency: _openjdk_ and _maven_ instead of _log4j_